MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/datasync.md

 A purge clears a table from the local store.
 If there are operations awaiting synchronization with the server database, the purge throws an exception unless the *force purge* parameter is set.

-As an example of stale data on the client, suppose in the "todo list" example, Device1 only pulls items that are not completed.
+For example, suppose in the "todo list" example, Device1 only pulls items that are not completed.
 A todoitem "Buy milk" is marked completed on the server by another device.
 However, Device1 still has the "Buy milk" todoitem in local store because it is only pulling items that are not marked complete.
 A purge clears this stale item.